 And here it is with the Bondo completely dry and sanded.
 It was a lot harder to get an even finish than I thought it would be, and it’s still not perfect but it’s the best I could do.

 The wood filler was easier to sand and a bit more forgiving.
 And it didn’t stink which was great since it’s like 15 degrees outside and I’m working in the house.
-This is our favorite wood filler to use, and this is our favorite sander.
+This is the wood filler I used, and this is the sander I love.

 I decided to paint this French Winemaker graphic from The Graphics Fairy on the front of the dresser.
 I used Annie Sloan “Graphite” for the graphic.
 You can find our detailed instructions for painting graphics on furniture here.